 Day 1: Arrival – explore the nostalgic beauty of the Old Quarter

 Day 2: Around the city with Free Local Guides (AZ Local NPO) offering Hanoi Free Walking Tours

-2 journerlists from singapore visiting Temple of litterarture with local guides from AZlocal NPO
+2 journalists from Singapore visiting Temple of literature with local guides from AZlocal NPO

 Day 1: Arrival – wander around the Old Quarter and French Quarter

 Day 2: Day trip to Ninh Binh (80 kilometers from Hanoi – 2.5 hours on Bus ) or Halong Bay (120 kilometers from Hanoi 4 hours on a bus)

 Day 3: Ho Chi Minh Complex, Temple of Literature

 With a 3 Days 2 Nights travel duration, it is recommendable to say that staying in the city for deeply discover the daily local life, as well as its culture, would be the best decision.

 However, the Day trip to other destinations out of Hanoi for 1 day would be in the best condition.
 Consider Day Tours recommended by AZ local trip

 As people said, The Old Quarter is the soul of Hanoi that rhythm of modern life can hardly affect this area.
 Much of Hanoi charm lies in the Old Quarter, but sometimes you need a little local knowledge to locate them.
 Following the map below, you won’t be lost in this “maze”.